devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

   );
 }
 ```
-_Code Snippet 6: Hypothetical Wisgen Image Widget [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_
+_Code Snippet 6: Hypothetical Wisgen image Widget [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 Alright, but what does that mean for me as a Flutter developer?
 It is important to understand how data in Flutter flows through the Widget Tree: **Downwards**.
 You want to place information that is required by multiple Widgets above them in the tree, so they can both easily access it through their BuildContext.
 Keep this in mind, for now, I will explain this in more detail in the chapter [Architecting a Flutter App][architecture].

 ## The three types of Widgets
-There are three types of Widgets in the Flutter framework.
+There are three types of Widgets in the Flutter Framework.
 I will now showcase their differences, their lifecycles, and their respective use-cases.

 ### Stateless Widgets
 This is the most basic of the three and likely the one you'll use the most when developing an app with Flutter.
 Stateless Widgets [[@flutterdevteamStatelessWidgetClass2018]](https://api.flutter.dev/flutter/widgets/StatelessWidget-class.html) are initialized once with a set of parameters and those parameters will never change from there on out.
 Let's have a look at an example.
 This is a simplified version of the card Widget from figure 8: